Dog walking options in Colorado Springs, USA

 Those blue skies are gorgeous.
 But they can also lead to sunburn and heat exhaustion.
 Wear a hat and apply sunscreen.
 A jacket tied around your waist or in a backpack can mitigate any weather fluctuations that are common in the mountains.

-Stay on the Trail:
+6. Stay on the trail

 There are many reasons why you shouldn’t leave the trail, but suffice it to say that remaining on the marked trails will ensure you and your canine companion stay safe.

-Be Cognizant of the Weather:
+7. Be aware of the weather

 Colorado skies may be beautiful blue as you head out, but mid to late afternoon it can rain or even worse, hail.